Johanna San Miguel: Radio

 She co-hosted for a time along with Carlos Carlin, a radio show called "Yo te amo, yo tampoco." on Lima's Radio Planeta.
 Currently she's the host of radio a radio show called "Jamon, Jamon" in Lima's Studio92 radio.

-Theater
+Theatre

-Along with Carlos Carlin, she acted in successful plays like "Chancho Amor" (a play on the Spanish words: "tanto amor" but in this case meaning pig love) and "Puro Cuento" the last one a funny and irreverent take on fairy tales with an adult and sexy twist.
+Along with Carlos Carlin, she acted in successful plays like "Chancho Amor" (a play on the Spanish words: "tanto amor" but in this case meaning pig love) and "Puro Cuento" (a play on irreverent take on fairy tales with an adult and sexy twist).

 Currently, Johanna, serves as host of the showbiz segment for the morning news program "Primera Edición" on America TV, in addition to conducting the radio program "Jamon, Jamon" on Lima's Studio92 radio.